pachterlab/monod_examples/docs/source/usage.rst

 Pre-processing
 ----------------

 In the anndata Monod version, the input should be an anndata file or object, with layers corresponding to each modality in the model (e.g. 'spliced', 'unspliced').
+The observations should be cells, and the variables, genes.

 Cell/gene filtering can be done using scanpy as desired, and the resulting anndata object can be directly input into the inference procedure.
 For example: